trustedanalytics/atk/doc/source/ds_bkm.rst

 Tab Completion
 ==============

-Allows you to use the tab key to complete your typing for you.
+Enabling tab completion allows you to use the tab key to complete your typing for you.

-If you are running with a standard Python REPL (not IPython, bPython, or the like) you will have to set up the tab completion manually:
+If you are running with a standard Python `REPL`_ (not IPython, bPython, or the like) you will have to set up the tab completion manually:

 Create a .pythonrc file in your home directory with the following contents: